 Education Fund community champions and philanthropic partners are passionate about providing all with opportunities to succeed to learn and grow; and removing barriers to participation.
 They give financially, ask others to give, and if interested, they participate in project development and implementation.
 These champions will help steward projects to completion.

-Foundation Board Leaders: Geoff Larson & Karen West
+Foundation Board Leaders: Geoff Larson, Karen West, Candy Behrends and Mandy Mallott

-Community Champions: Dick Behrends, Bruce Denton, John Gitkof, Bill Shattenberg, Doug Trucano and Jim Williams
+Community Champions: Dick Behrends, Bruce Denton, John Gitkov, Bill Shattenberg, Doug Trucano and Jim Williams.

 Juneau Economic Development Council